make-mime-part

 "multipart/mixed".

-The start and end
+The start and

-keyword arguments can be used to specify a
+end keyword arguments can be used to

-text argument just above.
+the text argument just above.

 The remaining keyword arguments allow you to augment and override